sersancar/Viromics_Vigo/README.md

 ls -lh $LUSTRE/sergio/reads
 ```

 AJaponicus directory must contains the genome of our sea cucumber (A_Japonicus_genome.fna.gz) and reads must contains the reads of the metagenomes (A_Japonicus_female/male_1/2.fastq.gz).
 For security reasons we will change the name of $LUSTRE/sergio and will move these directories just in case something fails during this practical session.
-The remaining subdirectories within $LUSTRE/sergio contain the results of running all the scripts.
+The remaining subdirectories within $LUSTRE/sergio contain the results of the execution of all scripts.

 ```bash
 mv $LUSTRE/sergio $LUSTRE/sergio2